solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 ## Appendix - Use a Remote Json Web Key Set (JWKS) Server

-In the previous part of the guide we saw how to configure gloo with a public key to verify JWTs.
+In the previous part of the guide we saw how to configure Gloo with a public key to verify JWTs.
 In this appendix we will demonstrate how to use an external Json Web Key Set (JWKS) server with Gloo.

 Using a Json Web Key Set (JWKS) server allows us to manage the verification keys independently and centrally.
-This, for exampl,e can allow for easy key rotation.
+This, for example, can allow for easy key rotation.

 Here's the plan: